Skip to content

 • nonlinearity_coeffs=(c1, c2, ...) — a polynomial response curve q -> q * (1 + c1 u + c2 u**2 + ...) with u = q / full_well_e, generalising the single-parameter nonlinearity.

-Readout structure (digitisation domain, fixed per sensor):
+Readout structure (digitisation domain):

 from getframes import Camera, load_preset